 The next step is to tie the ribbon / fishing wire / pipe cleaners to a pencil or chopstick, so the hearts can dangle below when your pencil is sitting on the rim of your glass jar.
 Measure it and check.
 (Don’t skip this step!)
 You need to make sure that your hearts dangle inside the glass jar, without touching the bottom or the sides.
 Make sure there’s a little bit of extra room too, as your hearts will become hard and slightly larger when they have crystals on them, and you want to make sure they don’t get stuck inside the jar.
 If in doubt, choose a larger container, or squish your hearts to make them smaller.

 If you have safety glasses, put them on.
-It’s not strictly essential, but safety around chemicals is a good habit to get into.
+It’s not strictly essential, but being safety concious around chemicals is a good habit.
 My girls love wearing their safety glasses whenever they get a chance – it makes it feel like a ‘real’ science activity!
-(If you don’t have any, just make sure they don’t put any Borax in their eyes.)
+(If you don’t have any safety glasses, just make sure they don’t put any Borax in their eyes.)

 With an adults help, fill your glass jars with boiling water.
 Add several tablespoons of Borax and stir until all the Borax is suspended (and looks dissolved).
 The actual quantity of Borax will depend on the volume of your jar – allow for about 3 tablespoons per 250ml of water.